UP-RS-ESP/PointCloudWorkshop-June2017/Matlab_codes/README.md

 # Matlab Codes and Examples for Point-cloud processing

 Point clouds in Matlab can be processed in various ways.
 We will use the Point cloud tools for Matlab: [pctools](http://www.geo.tuwien.ac.at/downloads/pg/pctools/pctools.html).
 The code is available on github [point_cloud_tools](https://github.com/pglira/Point_cloud_tools_for_Matlab) and you will need to  install this software.
+A dropbox link is [pglira-Point_cloud_tools_for_Matlab-v2.0-2-g0cad900.zip](https://www.dropbox.com/s/pkow90yd9s3a3w2/pglira-Point_cloud_tools_for_Matlab-v2.0-2-g0cad900.zip?dl=0).
 The Point cloud tools come with pre-compiled binaries for 64-bit Windows systems to load LAS/LAZ files.
 On Mac OSX or Linux, you will need to compile the required packages.

 The point cloud tools are a useful alternative to the Computer Vision Toolbox from Matlab that is available commercially.